ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 All times are relative to the local clocks, indicated by an "a" (Attester), "v" (Verifier), or "r" (Relying Party) suffix.

-How and if clocks are synchronized only depends upon the model.
+How and if clocks are synchronized depends upon the model.

 ## Example 1: Timestamp-based Passport Model Example